 What Not to Do After a Motorcycle Accident

 We mentioned earlier that there are some measures you can take to promote your case’s success.
 However, there are also things you should not do following a motorcycle accident.

 You should keep the following in mind while your case progresses:

 After getting into an accident, the other driver may try to offer you cash to cover your damages.
 First of all, immediately after being injured, you cannot possibly know what injuries you have or what monetary value covers your damages.
 Secondly, by accepting money at the crash site, you could jeopardize your right to move forward with an insurance claim or lawsuit.
 A lawyer can take all settlement offers into consideration before moving forward with your case.

 Even if you believe that you are partially at fault for the accident, you may still have financial recovery options.
 Texas Civil Practice and Remedies Code §33.001 lays out the principle of “proportionate responsibility.”
 This means that you can still recover damages after an accident as long as the other party is more at fault than you.

 Even if you think that you contributed to the crash, you still have rights.
 A Missouri City motorcycle accident lawyer from Blass Law can explain how Texas’s negligence laws may affect your case.

-Click to contact our Missouri City Lawyers today
+Click to contact our Missouri City Lawyer today

 Blass Law Can Fight for You After a Motorcycle Accident